Periodontics

 • Tooth Sensitivity or Discomfort: The harmful bacterial buildup that contributes to gum disease often causes dental discomfort.
 With so many means to treat periodontitis, don’t go another day in pain and call our office.

-• Excessive Tartar Buildup: When tartar hardens into plaque, it allows harmful bacteria to attack your mouth’s soft tissue more effectively.
+• Tartar Buildup: Plaque and calculus allow harmful bacteria to attack your mouth’s soft tissue.
 It is best to take care of it before this advances into late-stage periodontitis.

 Don’t wait for these symptoms to turn into late-stage periodontitis; call Deborah McNeil-Amorteguy, DDS, today for periodontal disease treatment.